Pandemic Influenza and Gender Imbalance: Mortality Selection before Births: Estimation Strategy

-To address the potential spatial and prefecture-specific within correlations, I use the cluster-robust variance estimator (CRVE) and cluster standard errors at the 8-area level.\footnote{In other words, the method used in the present study allows for heteroskedasticity and arbitrary serial correlation within clusters as well as addresses the potential heteroskedasticity across clusters \citep{Arellano1987}.
-This geographical classification of Japan includes Hokkaid\=o (northernmost), T\=ohoku (eastern), Kant\=o (east-central), Ch\=ubu (west-central), Kansai (south-central), Ch\=ugoku (westernmost), Shikoku (southwest of the main island), and Ky\=ush\=u (southwest island).} To address the small number of clusters in the CRVE, I adopt the wild cluster bootstrap-t method for the statistical inference \citep{Cameron:2008ws}.
-All the regressions are weighted by the average number of births over the sample period in each prefecture.
+To address the potential spatial and prefecture-specific within correlations, I use the cluster-robust variance estimator (CRVE) and cluster standard errors at the 8-area level (Online Appendices~\ref{sec:secb_cluster} and \ref{sec:secb_serial} summarize the criterion of clusters and test results for the autocorrelation, respectively).
+In other words, the method used in the present study allows for heteroskedasticity and arbitrary serial correlation within clusters and addresses the potential heteroskedasticity across clusters \citep{Arellano1987}.
+Moreover, to address the small number of clusters in the CRVE, I adopt the wild cluster bootstrap-t method for statistical inference \citep{Cameron:2008ws}.
+All the regressions are weighted by the average number of births over the sample period in each prefecture, given that the dependent variable is the proportion of male births (Section~\ref{sec:sec31}).